 Each graduate program at Kansas State University determines the materials needed for making admission decisions.
 Contact the department to which you are interested in applying to determine what supporting documents are required as part of the application process.

 Select your admission category (above) to proceed.

 Complete all required sections and upload documents or media to your online application as they are requested.
 The documents requested may differ based the program you select.
 Do not submit documents by email or postal mail to the Graduate School (unless you receive a request).

 When requested, upload copies of your transcripts in English from each post-secondary education institution attended.
 If you do not have copies of your transcripts you will need to obtain copies for uploading.
 If your transcripts are not in English, upload a translation in English.
-See our Certificate of Translation Form (doc).
+See our Certificate of Translation Form (PDF).
 Do not have official copies sent directly to the graduate school in place of uploading - you will not be able to submit your application without uploading requested documents.

 Failure to disclose your entire and complete academic history may result in denial of admission, revocation of admission and assistantship offers, and/or suspension or dismissal after admission.

 Letters of recommendation

 If requested, submit the name and email address for each requested reference.
 Each reference will be notified to complete a recommendation for you online.
 Use the Activity Review page to display the status of your recommendations.
 Use the Action button to edit the recommender and/or send a reminder.